shiredevs/solarbank/README.md

 If you want to generate trusted local certificates then follow this [guide](docs/generating-trusted-certs.md).
 The certificates need to be generated and stored in `.p12` format using the `--pkcs12` flag.

-To start the springboot server at https://localhost:8080 `cd` into the [server](./server) folder and run:
+To start the springboot server `cd` into the [server](./server) folder and run:
 ```shell
 mvn spring-boot:run -Dspring-boot.run.profiles=local
 ```
+If you have specified a custom host for your certificates, then navigate to the valid host, else use https://localhost:8080.

 To run the tests:
 ```shell
 mvn test